learning2hash/learning2hash.github.io/index.md

 This website has links to a host of approximate nearest neighbour search algorithms that permit constant-time retrieval of nearest neighbours, independent of the dataset size.
 Typically these algorithms generate similar binary hashcodes for similar data-points, with these hashcodes then used as the indices into the buckets of hashtables, yielding a query time that is substantially improved over an exhaustive comparison.

 This website is a *living literature review* that allows you explore the navigate the models in the field following a [taxonomy](\taxnomomy) based on the fundamental properties of each model.
-It contains links to a host of recently proposed approximate nearest neighbour search algorithms that improve retrieval effectiveness by learning task specific binary hashcodes.
-New models can be added to this website by anyone simply by making a GitHub pull request (see Contributing below).
+It contains links to a host of recently proposed approximate nearest neighbour search algorithms that improve retrieval effectiveness by learning *task specific* binary hashcodes.
+New models can be added to this website by anyone simply by making a GitHub pull request (see *Contributing* below).

 The field is broadly categorised according to the standard two-step pipeline employed by many existing hashing models, namely data-point *projection* into a lower dimensional sub-space and binary *quantisation*.
 The generation of a binary hashcode comprises two main steps carried out sequentially: *projection* of the data feature vector onto the normal vectors of a set of hyperplanes that fracture the input feature space followed by a *quantisation* operation that thresholds the projections to generate the binary hashcodes.
 The degree to which these two operations preserve the relative distances between the data-points in the input feature space has a direct influence on the effectiveness of using the resulting hashcodes for the task of nearest neighbour search.
+Within these two broad categories are unsupervised, supervised and semi-supervised models, which can be further broken down according to whether they operate in a single modality (e.g. image or text) or in two modalities (images and text).

-This website and the accompanying literature review form a useful primer of the main concepts of learning-to-hash for those entering the field and a reference for more established researchers and practioners alike.
+This website and the accompanying literature review form a useful primer of the main concepts of learning-to-hash for those just entering the field and a reference for more established researchers and practioners alike.

 The full survey is available [as a research paper](https//).
 Please cite as